marta-krzyk-dev/SpitGame/README.md

 TODOs
 - [ ] Merge method GetInputWithAllowedAnswers into GetInput
 - [ ] Uniform print cards methods (remove some if possible)
+- [ ] Bug: If there is the same card under the duplpicate, it won't be caught as new duplicate

 Special scenarios:
 - [x] Consider cards: 2 9 9 Q K. The game cannot infinitely prompt user to stack 9s and then move top 9 to empty spot